-The famed street/track circuit in central Melbourne isn’t the most challenging, though tensions run high as each team iron out the kinks in their new strategy and technology.
-Safety cars have been deployed in over half of the races in Melbourne and accidents are common at the track’s two prime DRS zones, turns 1 & 3, as drivers come to grips with their new machines.
+While it isn’t exactly the most challenging race scheduled on the Formula 1 calendar, tensions are still likely to run high as teams iron out the kinks vis-a-vis strategy and technology.
+Safety cars have also been deployed in the past – for over half of the races, in fact – with accidents most common at the track’s two prime DRS zones (Turns 1 & 3), where drivers come to grips with their new machines.

-Below we’ve recapped some of our favourite snapshots of drama from the F1 calendar opener, listed in chronological order (ranking the best was just way too tough).
+Below, we’ve recapped some of the most dramatic snapshots from what used to be the Formula 1 season opener, listed in chronological order (ranking proved way too tough).

-The 1986 Adelaide GP was a three-way fight for the championship between Nigel Mansell, Alain Prost and Nelson Piquet.
-On lap 65 after some hectic spins and bins between the trio, Mansell looked set to take his first world title when at 320km/h down the main straight his tyre blew out.
+The 1986 Adelaide Grand Prix was a three-way battle for the championship between Nigel Mansell, Alain Prost, and Nelson Piquet.
+On lap 65, after some hectic spins and bins from the trio, Mansell looked set to claim his first world title.
+That was until his tyre blew out at 320km/h down the main straight.
 Miraculously, Mansell managed to stay in control, though perhaps if he’d crashed beyond the finish line and caused a red flag – he would have been champion.

 It lasted for just 24 minutes.
-Despite a blistering qualifying, the day prior, race day in 1991 took a turn for the worst with torrential rain.
+Despite a blistering qualifying the day prior, race day in 1991 took a turn for the worse thanks to some torrential rain.
 As soon as the lights went out, the cars were slipping and sliding all over the place.
-Nelson Piquet spun out in his last race before F1 retirement, and a huge crash right in the centre of the main straight caused carnage for those still able to navigate the mess.
-Senna himself even called for the race to be stopped by aggressively waving at race officials.
+Nelson Piquet spun out in his last race before F1 retirement, and a huge crash right in the centre of the main straight caused carnage for those who were still able to navigate the mess.
+Ayrton Senna himself even called for the race to be stopped by aggressively waving at race officials.
 It was eventually canned after just 16 laps.

 Very little explanation is necessary for this debacle.
-It’s probably one of the most memorable Formula 1 starts of all-time.
+It’s probably one of the most memorable Formula 1 starts of all time.
 Ralf Schumacher turns his vehicle into an airborne missile after being propelled forward from the spin of a wheel on the car in front.
+Hence the feature image.

-Turn 16 is the final turn at Albert Park and in 2006 Giancarlo Fisichella got a fiery surprise that he did could not have expected at all from Jenson Button’s engine.
+Turn 16 is the final turn at Albert Park and in 2006, Giancarlo Fisichella got a fiery surprise that he could not have possibly expected from Jenson Button’s engine.
 To add to the drama, this was the final turn of the whole race, with Jenson stopping short of the checkered flag by about 10 metres.
 “Get out and push Jenson!” the commentators yelled.
-Jenson didn’t score any points at all from this Grand Prix.
+Button didn’t score any points from this Grand Prix.

-When you see a shocked Fernando Alonso standing with his hands on his knees next to a small bundle of metal, there’s no way to explain how a man could have survived such a horrific crash from inside it.
+When you see a shocked Fernando Alonso standing with his hands on his knees next to a small bundle of metal, there’s no way to explain how a man could have survived such an impact from inside it.
 Haas driver Esteban Gutierrez also copped a nudge from the rear of Alonso’s McLaren coming into Turn 3, spinning out onto the gravel.

-The Australian GP kicks off next Sunday – lights go out at 4:10 pm.
+The Australian Grand Prix kicks off this Sunday at the Melbourne Grand Prix Circuit (Albert Park) – lights go out at 3:00 PM.